Human Services, BS

 These work experiences introduced her to a variety of ways in which her work can have an impact, both directly and indirectly as well as long and short term.

-Roxanne began pursuing her Masters of Social Work in Fall 2017, and she is hoping to focus on macro-level policy work.
+Roxanne earned her Masters of Social Work in Fall 2019.

 More Student Paths